 A capstone course in which students demonstrate their professional growth through integration of knowledge and skills showing achievement of the program's student learning outcomes.
-Must be completed in the final semester of the RN-to-BSN program.
-(1 theory credit)
+Must be completed in the final semester of the RN-to-BSN completion program track.
+(2 theory credits)